 More recently he has been involved with research looking at the effects of catchment runoff on sedimentation in estuaries.
 The research has increased our knowledge of Holocene sedimentation and rates of sedimentation and the effects that forestry and land clearance for agriculture and urbanisation have on estuaries.

 Terry led the initiative to develop Coastal Explorer, a web-based database that provides basic information on the open coast shoreline and estuaries.
 The government-funded web tool is used by councils, Surf Life Saving New Zealand, and the public to help them better understand environmental change and coastal hazards.

 At the local level, he has worked with councils, communities and schools to develop local adaptation strategies to climate change, and to identify ways to incorporate those strategies in coastal planning documents.
 He’s also been involved in research projects to determine societal planning for natural hazards and has been involved in initiatives such as the development of Cam-Era video monitoring that supports councils in monitoring and managing their coastal environments.

 Terry earned his BSc in Geology at the University of Auckland and went onto complete his MSc and PhD in earth sciences at the University of Waikato.
-After graduating, Terry became a scientist for the ministry of Works’ Water and Soil Division.
+After graduating, Terry became a scientist for the Ministry of Works’ Water & Soil Division in 1976.

 Terry’s commitment to sharing ideas and knowledge about our coastal environment is legendary.
-He was one of the early supporters of NZCS and a member of its management committee from 1993 to 1994, and again from 1999 to 2004 as Editor of the Coastal News.
+He was one of the foundation members of NZCS and a member of its management committee from 1993 to 1994, and again from 1999 to 2004 as Editor of the Coastal News.
 Since 1993 he’s taught at the tertiary level for both the University of Waikato and the University of Auckland.
-He’s been a certified RMA Hearings Commissioner since 2006.
+He was certified as an RMA Hearings Commissioner in 2006.